robertdfrench/revolving-doors/README.md

 * Making a "System Call" is really just asking the OS to do something for you
 * C represents arrays by a pointer to the beginning of some data, and its length
 * `printf` takes some funky arguments, and you have to look those up sometimes.

+##### Illumos
+Of course, to play with doors, you will need access to Illumos!
+I recommend these two routes, depending on your preferences:

+* Want a local install?
+Download [openindiana](https://www.openindiana.org).
+* Just want to spin up a cloud instance?
+Try [Joyent](https://www.joyent.com).

+Doors are super lightweight, so feel free to be as cheap as you want.
+You will not need significant resources for this tutorial.

 ### Sources
 I am writing this because there seems to be so little about doors on the